Charles E W Bean, Diaries, AWM38 3DRL 606/159/1 - June 1917 - Part 1

 route (Romarin to Plugstreet,

-Plgst. thro wood on further side of xx Hyde Pk Corner
+Plugst. thro' wood on further side of xx Hyde Pk Corner

 abt 50 yds beyond it

-& then up the other wood.
+& then up thro the wood.

-by Heath trench some
+by Heath trench, some

 branching by Ash trench.